bakkerv/p1-java-metering/README.md

 ![Build status](https://travis-ci.org/bakkerv/p1-java-metering.svg?branch=development)

-This is a forked client library from  kdekooter/p1-java-metering written in Java enabling a connection to (dutch) smart meters.
+This is a forked client library from  kdekooter/p1-java-metering written in Java enabling a connection to (Dutch) smart meters.

 The P1 meter delivers datagrams like these every 10 seconds: